 If you went to school in the U.S. in the past three decades, you were probably exposed to BOOK IT!, the reading reward program by Pizza Hut that has kids devouring books by the dozen in order to earn free pizza and other rewards.
-According to Pizza Hut, more than 14 million students across 620,000 classrooms (or roughly 1 in 5 Americans over the past three decades) have participated in BOOK IT!
+According to Pizza Hut, as of 2017, more than 14 million students across 620,000 classrooms have participated in BOOK IT!
 Here's what you need to know about the delicious—and educational—program.

 The idea behind BOOK IT! was simple: Reward students with certificates, stickers, buttons, and a single-topping Personal Pan Pizza for reading books.
 It was tested in Kansas schools before it—and its signature blue button—was rolled out nationwide in 1985.

 Just over a month later, more than 7 million grade school students had participated across 233,080 classrooms.
 Gunther reported that three-quarters of students in the program exceeded their regular reading level.
 It also cost the chain an estimated $50 million in free pizza, plus $2.7 million in printed materials.

 2. The creators of BOOK IT! got a letter from President Ronal Reagan.

 On June 2, 1987, Reagan sent a message to BOOK IT! organizers, reading, in part: